Venice the city of waterfront palazzos, churches, gondolas and romance. A sunset gondola ride for two will be very memorable.

 The cheese has not aged for long so it is somewhat soft where a basin is cut out to mix the pasta.
 As the waiter is mixing, he scrapes the sides to add more cheese to the hot pasta, throws it on a plate, adds pepper and wow!

 If you are interested in buying cheese, nearby is the hill town of Pienza.

-If you don’t have the time to explore and live like we did, Tuscany has every type of sightseeing tours.
+If you don’t have the time to explore like we did, Italy has every type of sightseeing tours.

 Try Viator, we met some travelers that were very pleased with them.

-This Rick Steves Video below will provide you with an inside look at these quaint villages.
+This Rick Steves Video below will provide you with a colorful look at these quaint villages.

-When we mention renting a villa on Lake Como it conjures up all kinds of expensive images of large gated estates with expansive gardens.
+When we mention renting a villa on Lake Como it conjures up all kinds of expensive images of large gated estate with expansive gardens.
 In reality they are apartments in converted villas.
 We rent though organizations such as FlipKey by Trip Advisors or VRBO, Vacation rentals by owner.
-For our Tuscany villa we chose Parker Villas.
+For our Tuscany villa we use Parker Villas.